 Early identification and treatment of serious bacterial infections

-Prophylactic antibiotics, including continuous prophylaxis with oral penicillin from age 4 mo to 6 yr
+Prophylactic antibiotics, including continuous prophylaxis with oral penicillin from age 4 months to 6 year

 Use of hydroxyurea and folate supplementation

-Supplemental folate, 1 mg po once/day, is usually prescribed.
+Supplemental folic acid, 1 mg orally once a day, is usually prescribed.

-Patients homozygous for Hb S have an abnormal beta chain, resulting in fragile, relatively inflexible RBCs that can plug capillaries, causing tissue infarction and that are prone to hemolysis, causing anemia.
+Patients homozygous for hemoglobin S have an abnormal beta chain, resulting in fragile, relatively inflexible red blood cells that can plug capillaries, causing tissue infarction and are prone to hemolysis, causing anemia.

 Patients have various acute exacerbations including painful crisis, sequestration crisis, aplastic crisis, and acute chest syndrome.